Off-Grid Road Tripping Down Australia's Great Ocean Road

 Australia is a big place.
 You don’t really grasp the immense scale of everything until you leave the city and hit the road, where hours tick by from A to B with little but the expanse of nature in view.

-The southern coast is a remarkable region—isolated, remote, and lined with an endless coastline of lonely beaches.
+The southern coast is a remarkable region—isolated, remote, and lined with an endless coastline of lovely, lonely beaches.
 It’s a place where you cross paths with so few people that you make a point of stopping to speak with all those you pass.
-Having such a conversation starter rig didn't hurt the cause either.
+Having a conversation starter rig didn't hurt the cause either.

 The Great Ocean Road begins to the southwest of Melbourne, just past Bells Beach.
 It draws a steady stream of tourists, but aside from the few sporadic beach towns stretching along the coast, it’s a wild and uninhabited landscape.
 Much of the area is national park land with designated campgrounds, where you can post up for the night in a rustic site with enough space for a tent and a communal faucet of unfiltered water—all you need.